Curvatures and Non-metricities in the Non-Relativistic Limit of Bosonic Supergravity: Introduction

 The purpose of this paper is threefold.
-First, we present an explicit construction of a torsionless connection and the associated non-metricities within the framework of Newton--Cartan gravity.
-Second, we compute the corresponding curvatures and show explicitly how all relativistic curvature tensors reorganize into NR geometric invariants.
-Third, we discuss several applications of the formalism.
-These include the derivation of the complete non-relativistic bosonic supergravity Lagrangian in a fully covariant form, the systematic analysis of higher-derivative contributions such as Riemann-squared and other four-derivative bosonic corrections, and the construction of more general Newton--Cartan--inspired theories with alternative choices of non-metricity that relax boost invariance beyond the bosonic supergravity setting.
+First, we present an explicit construction of a torsionless affine connection and the associated non-metricity tensors within the Newton--Cartan framework.
+Second, we compute the corresponding curvature tensors and demonstrate how relativistic curvature invariants decompose into NR geometric objects in a covariant manner.
+Third, we illustrate several applications of the formalism.
+These include the derivation of the complete NR two-derivative bosonic supergravity Lagrangian in a manifestly covariant form, the analysis of the finite form of the Metsaev-Tseytlin alpha'-contributions, and the construction of more general Newton--Cartan-inspired theories based on alternative choices of non-metricity that extend beyond the specific structure inherited from bosonic supergravity.

-Our results provide a geometric foundation for non-relativistic bosonic supergravity that parallels the role played by the Levi--Civita connection in relativistic theories, while naturally accommodating the presence of non-metricity.
-We expect this framework to serve as a useful starting point for higher-derivative extensions and for exploring duality-covariant formulations of string theory in the NR limit.
+Overall, our results provide a geometric framework for the NR limit of bosonic supergravity that parallels the role played by the Levi--Civita connection in relativistic theories, while naturally incorporating non-metricity effects.
+We expect this formalism to provide a useful starting point for the systematic study of higher-derivative corrections and duality-covariant formulations in the non-relativistic limit of string theory.